About

 I’ve been buying, selling, and collecting awards for nearly thirty years and wanted to share what I’ve found, and learned.
 The great majority of awards here come from my personal collection and over the years I’ve seen and compared thousands.

 When I hold them, something changes.
 Shiny surfaces attract my eyes.
 I feel something solid in my hands.
 Memories come into focus.
 Success is recognized.
 I sense connection.
 Where does their value lie?
 Take a look around, and at the awards of your favorite artists, and see if you feel the connection.
-Enjoy.
+Enjoy and thanks for stopping by.

 For more about why…